ethandpark/frostpunk-tutorial/README.md

 The first and most crucial part of this is having your artwork separated into different layers; each layer will be a different distance away from the "camera."
 Of course, this is easiest if the picture you're using has already been separated into its own layers, like a digitial painting.
 In my case, however, the one I wanted to use was something that had already been flattened into a single image.

 >###### Separating an image into different layers is most commonly done with a program like Photoshop, but that's an entire process on its own that goes outside the scope of this tutorial.
-So, if that's something you're curious about, [this video](https://www.youtube.com/watch?v=H7g_-ix9J5I&ab_channel=eHow) is a helpful starting point!
-It's a bit older and uses an outdated version of Photoshop, but the process is still the same as today.
+If that's something you're curious about, [this video](https://www.youtube.com/watch?v=H7g_-ix9J5I&ab_channel=eHow) is a helpful starting point!
+It's a bit older and uses an outdated version of Photoshop, but the process is still the same with today's versions.

-For this tutorial, I've already separated and provided the layers needed.
+For this tutorial, I've provided a sample image witht the layers already separated.
 (My layer cutting wasn't perfect, but that's because I'm focusing more on the code and less on the imagery).
+Please note that the imagery in this tutorial does **not** belong to me in any way and full ownership of it belongs to [11Bit Studios](https://www.11bitstudios.com/about-us/)

 *A key thing to remember is to make sure your layers are PNGs with transparent backgrounds, not white.
 If they aren't transparent, the effect won't work!*

+With that out of the way, let's start coding.

 <br />

 ### Initial Setup

 The HTML section of this is actually pretty simple.
 We're going to create a parent container and give it an ID of 'main-banner.'
-Inside that parent container we're going to make one div for each layer in the image and give it the class 'layer.'
+Inside that parent container we're going to make one div for each layer in the image and give it the class "layer."
 We're also going to give each div a data-type attribute with the value "parallax."
 ```
 <div id="main-banner">
         <div class="layer" data-type="parallax"></div>